aws/amazon-sagemaker-examples/README.md

 - [Monitoring of methane (CH4) emission point sources using Amazon SageMaker Geospatial Capabilities](sagemaker-geospatial/methane-emission-monitoring/monitor_methane_ch4_emission_point_sources.ipynb) demonstrates how methane emissions can be detected by using open data Satellite imagery (Sentinel-2).
 - [Segmenting aerial imagery using geospatial GPU notebook](sagemaker-geospatial/segment-aerial-naip/segment_naip_geospatial_notebook.ipynb) shows how to use the geospatial GPU notebook with open-source libraries to perform segmentation on aerial imagery.
 - [Perform Sentinel-1 InSAR using ESA SNAP Toolkit](sagemaker-geospatial/sentinel1-insar-snap/sentinel1_insar_kumamoto.ipynb) shows how the SNAP toolkit can be used within Amazon SageMaker geospatial capabilities to create interferograms on Sentinel-1 SAR data.
-- [How to use Vector Enrichment Jobs for Map Matching](sagemaker-geospatial/vector-enrichment-map-matching/vector-enrichment-map-matching.ipynb) shows how to use vector enrichtment operations with Amazon SageMaker Geospatial capabilities to snap GPS coordinates to road segments.
+- [How to use Vector Enrichment Jobs for Map Matching](sagemaker-geospatial/vector-enrichment-map-matching/vector-enrichment-map-matching.ipynb) shows how to use vector enrichment operations with Amazon SageMaker Geospatial capabilities to snap GPS coordinates to road segments.
 - [How to use Vector Enrichment Jobs for Reverse Geocoding](sagemaker-geospatial/vector-enrichment-reverse-geocoding/vector-enrichment-reverse-geocoding.ipynb) shows how to use Amazon SageMaker Geospatial capabilities for reverse geocoding to obtain human readable addresses from data with latitude/longitude information.
 - [SageMaker Pipelines with Amazon SageMaker Geospatial Capabilities](sagemaker-geospatial/geospatial-pipeline/geospatial-pipelines.ipynb) shows how a geospatial data processing workflow can be automated by using an Amazon SageMaker Pipeline.